What is bitumen emulsion & its uses?

 High adhesion

 Emulsions provide high-quality adhesion to various types of materials and surfaces.
-They interact well with both acidic and alkaline minerals, asphalt, concrete, and metal surfaces.
+They interact well with acidic and alkaline minerals, asphalt, concrete, and metal surfaces.
 Versatility allows the proper quality of coatings.

 Accurate dosing